dustinpfister/blog_posts/_posts/threejs-examples-aplerp.md

 ### read up more on monotonic functions

 One thing that is related to this module would be the topic of [monotonic functions](/2021/07/26/js-function-monotonic/).
 This is mainly true when it comes to making what I am calling a get alpha method to use with the advanced lerp module.
 The reason why I say that is that the alpha values that I want to return should at least stay the same, if not go up, as the alpha value that i give them goes from 0 to 1.
 The general idea here is to just find novel and interesting was of how to go about creating alpha values that do not go up in a straight line, linear, or fixed kind of fashion.

+### Check out the vector3 class in detail

+This advanced lerp module involves creating what I am calling get alpha methods that create alpha values that are then used with the Vector3 class lerp method.
+The [Vector3 class itself is worth checking gout in detail](/2018/04/15/threejs-vector3/) if you have not do so before hand as there is a great range of methods to work with when working with an instance of Vector3.

 ### The source code is on Github also